bzuraik/SVG_Parser/README.md

     - This is done by clicking on the image thumbnail or file name in the File Log Panel
 ### Create SVG
 ### Add shape
-    - add a shape - a rectangle or a circle - to one of the files currently uploaded to the server.
+    -  Adding a rectangle or a circle to one of the files currently uploaded to the server.
 ### Show attributes
     - The action is to display the additional properties for a specific component - e.g. fill, stroke, etc..
 ### Edit attribute